-M. Waiver of 2020 RMD - RMDs and life expectancy payments for beneficiaries were waived for calendar year 2020.
-If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020 because of this waiver.
-For example, if an IRA owner died in 2019, the beneficiary's five-year period ends in 2025 instead of 2024.
+K. Waiver of 2020 RMD - Life expectancy payments for beneficiaries were waived for calendar year 2020.
+In addition, if the five-year rule applies to a Roth IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020 because of this waiver.
+For example, if a Roth IRA owner died in 2019, the beneficiary's five-year period ends in 2025 instead of 2024.

-INCOME TAX CONSEQUENCES OF ESTABLISHING AN IRA
+INCOME TAX CONSEQUENCES OF ESTABLISHING A ROTH IRA